NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Unsupervised Learning, Recommenders, Reinforcement Learning/Week 3 - Reinforcement learning.md

 We can try to pick a action with some minor greed policy.
 This allows us to learn new things that might not have been the best guess initially.
 ![[../../../../../NotebookAssets/Pasted image 20230325164038.png]]

+## Mini Batching
+Mini batching is taking a random series of examples to rapidly test the model on.
+This random small selection, can improve the performance of the training.
+This batching can maybe random or slowly incremental of series.

+## Soft Updates
+Soft updates are used to nudge the W and B of the model slightly with new W and Bs.
+This helps let the reinforcement model to converge more lightly to a result.

 ## Code Example

 Building the Model of the Q-Function, that will provide train what we want to train the model on developing.